-After stalking Trip Advisor, YouTube, and other online reviews, we decided it was the best choice for us.
-It offered a tad more elevated and relaxing experience we were looking for.
+After stalking Trip Advisor, YouTube, and other online reviews, we decided it was our best choice.
+It offered a tad more elevated and relaxing experience that we were looking for.

-We booked an all-inclusive package that included flights, our resort stay, and transportation to and from.
+We booked an all-inclusive package, including flights, our stay, and transportation to and from the resort.

-We ended up booking a partial oceanview room and upgraded to a premium package.
+We booked a partial oceanview room and upgraded to a premium package.
 Well worth the upgrade.